jacky168/nengo/docs/contributing.rst

 that do not fix bugs or add new features, existing tests should cover the new code.
 In all of these cases,
-run the test suite locally to ensure that the tests pass.
+run the appropriate parts of the test suite locally to ensure that the tests pass.
+Pytest's  ``-k`` flag comes in handy for running only specific tests.

 If the change does not have tests, follow the manual testing steps in the PR description.